New Hampshire Divorce Laws

 Distributing Property

 New Hampshire is considered an equitable distribution state where all the property acquired through the marriage is to be separated fairly.
-Unlike other states, equitable distribution states require that the property be distributed fairly based on the individual’s statuses, rather than equally.
+Unlike other states, equitable distribution states require that the property be distributed fairly based on the individual’s status, rather than equally.

 If the individuals involved cannot determine who shall claim with property, the court will award the necessary property.
 The court will consider who has custody of any children, the employment of the individuals, the economic statuses of the individuals, and other factors.